alexisvfilmstuff/readme-generator/develop/README.md

 ## Tests

-To test the dependencies for this application run the using node and prompts
+To test the dependencies for this application run the node and npm